Dia Mirza poses with R Madhavan at IIFA 2023, fans demand 'Rehnaa Hai Terre Dil Mein 2'

 The 23rd edition of IIFA saw the reunion of 'Rehnaa Hai Terre Dil Mein' co-stars R Madhavan and Dia Mirza.
-Taking to Instagram, Dia shared an adorable picture with Madhavan that was clicked on the sidelines of IIFA 2023.
+A few days ago, Dia shared an adorable picture with Madhavan on Instagram that was clicked on the sidelines of IIFA 2023.
 In the image, the duo is seen twinning in black.
 Dia opted for a black and white gown, while Madhavan looked dapper in a black bandhgala suit.

 ADVERTISEMENT